COVID-19 Updates: Taking steps to return to normal.

 Your income information is needed each year to accurately calculate your benefits.

-Your application to the Alberta Seniors Benefit program asks you to authorize the Canada Revenue Agency to release limited income information to Alberta Seniors and Housing.
+Your application to the Alberta Seniors Benefit program asks you to authorize the Canada Revenue Agency to release limited income information to the Alberta government.
 Only the lines relevant to verifying your eligibility and determining your benefits are collected.

 To calculate your benefit amount, the Alberta Seniors Benefit starts with your total income as identified on line 15000 of your income tax return (combined with your spouse/partner’s total income) and then subtracts the following income deductions: